Diabetes Day by Day

 Share the notes from your log, as this important data will provide clues as to how to treat you and adjust your diabetes management plan.

-Small or trace amounts of ketones may mean that ketone buildup is starting.
+Small or trace amounts of ketones in urine may mean that ketone buildup is starting.
 You should increase your intake of fluids (water is best) and take other steps to get your blood sugar levels in check.
 You should test again in a few hours.
 Call your doctor if the levels increase.

 5) Will exercise help?